 The possibilities are very exciting, and we are just scratching the surface of what AI/ML can do to augment the talents of DevOps and testing professionals.

-To learn more about the Intelligent Pipeline and Continuous Testing from Broadcom, join us for a webinar on Oct 9 at 11am US ET.
+To learn more about the Intelligent Pipeline and Continuous Testing from Broadcom, watch our on-demand webcast.

 Christine Bentsen is the Product Marketing Leader for Broadcom.
 She is a high-energy innovator adept at working with customers, creative resources, and developers to achieve the best results possible.
 Christine is a results-oriented DevOps product professional with extensive experience launching new products and expanding markets for existing products.